Table of Contents

 Whether the BOE imposes discipline often depends on a number of factors, including but not limited to

-The Code provides the ethical grounding “to ensure the welfare of the consumer and to protect the reputation and integrity of the professions”—including protecting from discrimination our clients/patients/students and their families, the CSD higher education students we teach and mentor in academic programs, and those colleagues within and outside of our professions (Code Preamble).
+The Code of Ethics provides the ethical grounding “to ensure the welfare of the consumer and to protect the reputation and integrity of the professions”—including protecting from discrimination our clients/patients/students and their families, the CSD higher education students we teach and mentor in academic programs, and those colleagues within and outside of our professions (Code of Ethics Preamble).
 It is important to remember that not all misconduct, even though abhorrent, may rise to unethical (or illegal) discrimination.

 Federal laws are interpreted by courts as well as by the federal agencies that enforce those laws.
 For federal antidiscrimination laws, the primary agencies are the EEOC, the U.S. Department of Education (DOE), and the Office of Civil Rights (OCR) of the U.S. Department of Health and Human Services (HHS).